perak/kitchen-site/files/getting_started.md

 }
 ```

-By default, meteor kitchen will add `roles` array to user document.
+Meteor kitchen will create code that adds `roles` array to user document automatically.
 If you specify `default_role`, that role will be added to new users.
-Each user can have multiple roles (`roles` is array of strings).
+Each user can have multiple roles (`User.roles` is array of strings).

-**Restrict pages to set of user roles**
+### Restrict access to pages

 You can restrict any page inside private zone to any set of user roles by adding `roles` array to your page object. **Note**: `home_private` page should be accessible to all authenticated users (don't restrict private home page to any role).